Jean Gerson: Gerson and the Great Schism

 A council was resolved upon, to meet at Pisa, and Gerson poured forth tract after tract for its guidance.
 The most important are Trilogus in materia schismatis (ii.
 83), and De unitate Ecclesiae (ii.
 113), in which, following Pierre d'Ailly (see Paul Tschackert, Peter von Ailli, p.
 153), Gerson demonstrates that the ideal unity of the church, based upon Christ, destroyed by the popes, can only be restored by a general council, supreme and legitimate, though unsummoned by a pope.
 The council met, deposed both antipopes, and elected Alexander V. Gerson officially addressed the new pope on his duties in Sermo coram Alexandro Papa in die ascensionis in concilio Pisano (ii.
 131).

-All hopes of reformation, however, were crushed by the conduct of the new pope, especially his immoderate partiality toward the Franciscan Order, of which he had been a monk.
+Hopes of reformation, however, were crushed by the conduct of the new pope, especially his immoderate partiality toward the Franciscan Order, of which he had been a monk.
 He issued a bull which laid the parish clergy and the universities at the mercy of the mendicants.
 The University of Paris rose in revolt, headed by its chancellor Gerson, who wrote the fierce pamphlet Censura professorum in theologia circa bullam Alexandri V (ii.
 442).
 The pope died soon after, and John XXIII (Baldassare Cossa), was elected his successor.
-Instead of peace, the council of Pisa had produced only a third papacy.
+Instead of peace, the Council of Pisa had produced only a third papacy.
 Pierre d'Ailly despaired of general councils (see his De difficultate reformationis in concilio universali), but Gerson struggled on.

-Gerson also fought against the murderous discords and cynicism of royal politics.
-The feuds between the houses of Orleans and Burgundy were ruining France.
 The king's brother Louis I, Duke of Orléans, had been murdered by followers of John the Fearless, Duke of Burgundy.
 This had been publicly justified by a theologian, Jean Petit (c.
 1360-1411).
-Gerson had Petit's "eight verities" — apologias for the murder — condemned by the University of Paris, the archbishop, and the grand inquisitor, and the book was publicly burned before Notre Dame.
+Gerson had Petit's "eight verities" — apologias for the murder — condemned by the University of Paris, the archbishop, and the grand inquisitor, and the book was publicly burned before the Notre-Dame Cathedral.
 Gerson wished a council to confirm this sentence.
 His literary labours were as untiring as ever: he wrote that a general council could depose a pope; he drew up indictments against the reigning pontiffs, reiterated the charges against Jean Petit, and exposed the sin of schism—in short, he did all he could to direct the public mind toward healing the evils in the church.
+Gerson's influence at the council was high up to the election of a new pope.
+It was he who dictated the form of submission and cession made by John XXIII, and directed the condemnation of Jan Hus.